 For Lab 6, you will add capabilities to your OS to access its command interpreter remotely through Wifi and the internet.
 You will need to add a remote terminal server thread that will listen for incoming connections on a chosen port (e.g., the default port 23 for remote terminal/telnet servers) and will launch an instance of your interpreter that communicates with a remote terminal via the ESP whenever a new TCP connection to the server is made.
-This interpreter instance should run concurrently to the default interpreter on UARTO.
-In order to do so, you must have a version of the interpreter that is able to receive inputs and send outputs via the TCP connection instead of UARTO.
-One option is to create a copy of your interpreter in which all UART I/O is replaced with corresponding ESP8266\Send/ESP8266\Receive calls.
-Alternatively, you can modify your interpreter such that it allows I/O redirection to either UARTO or ESP.
+This interpreter instance should run concurrently to the default interpreter on UART0.
+In order to do so, you must have a version of the interpreter that is able to receive inputs and send outputs via the TCP connection instead of UART0.
+One option is to create a copy of your interpreter in which all UART I/O is replaced with corresponding ESP8266_Send/ESP8266_Receive calls.
+Alternatively, you can modify your interpreter such that it allows I/O redirection to either UART0 or ESP.
 There are different ways of doing this.
-You can overload all I/O functions in the interpreter with wrappers that call corresponding UARTO or ESP routines depending on a parameter passed to the interpreter, and then create two wrapper tasks that launch interpreter instances with different parameters.
-If you want to achieve the same without having to pass parameters into every interpreter function, I/O redirection can be done depending on the context, i.e. by which thread ID (OS\Id()) the Interpreter() routine is called.
+You can overload all I/O functions in the interpreter, and then create two wrapper tasks that launch interpreter instances with different parameters.
+If you want to achieve the same without having to pass parameters into every interpreter function, I/O redirection can be done depending on the context, i.e. by which thread ID (OS_Id()) the Interpreter() routine is called.
 For any I/O routines used by the interpreter, overload them with a wrapper like this: